benbrown/shuttlecraft/README.md

 ## Warning: Known limitations!

-My goal with this app is to not use any major external services.
+Our goal with this app is to not use any major external services.
 As a result, all data is written as PLAIN TEXT FILES to the disk.

 Right now, the app builds an IN-MEMORY INDEX of EVERY SINGLE POST.
 This will work for several thousand posts, but ... maybe not for 10,000s of posts.
-I'm not sure how far it will go.
-I have ideas about being able to shard the index into multiple files and page through it, etc. But.

 ALSO, there is nothing fancy happening in terms of queuing or rate limiting outgoing posts.
 When you post, it will send out HTTP requests right away, all at once.
 This may cause issues.

-## Acknowledgements

-This project owes a great debt to @dariusk's excellent [express-activitypub](https://github.com/dariusk/express-activitypub) repo.
-My work started from his reference implementation, and there are many lines of code cribbed from his work.

 ## Bug Reports & Contributions